 “Go Somewhere New”.
-Most of the Barnsley Biological Records Centre’s records of birds, animals and plants are from well-watched and well-recorded locations so we are asking local naturalists to “Go Somewhere New” - and see what you can find.
+Most of the Barnsley Biological Records Centre’s records of birds, animals and plants are from well-watched and well-recorded locations so we are asking local people to “Go Somewhere New” - and see what you can find.

 We are hoping that this will lead to a greater spread of species information across the Barnsley area, and who knows, it might just lead to the discovery of something unusual or new to Barnsley.